Articunatu/.NET-Advanced/05_-_Company/README.md

 Fifth and final project of the Advanced .NET course, *Consists of:*
 - REST-API
-- Database using Entity Framework
+- Database using Entity Framework, coded first
 - Usage of LINQ
 - Async tasks